规章制度(中文)

 Beginning-Intermediate: minimum 45 seconds, maximum 2 minutes

-Advanced: minimum 1 minute, 20 seconds for compulsory routines or optional taolu: Long Fist, Southern Boxing, Staff, Spear, Straight Sword, Broadsword, Southern Staff, or Southern Broadsword
+Advanced: minimum 1 minute, 20 seconds for compulsory routines or optional taolu

 Advanced: minimum 1 minute for other forms